Things to do in Fall in Beloit, Wisconsin

 Hours: Wednesday-Sunday 8 am-12 pm

 Saturdays June-October 8 am-12 pm then reopen at 5:30 pm for wood-fired pizzas.

 Please Note: Cash Only.
 Check their Facebook page for updates on closings.
 Sometimes the farm work has to come first!

 2777 S. Brostuen Rd.

-Historic Downtown Beloit
+Meander Through Historic Downtown Beloit

 Enjoy the crisp Fall air and spend some time in Beloit’s award-winning downtown.
 Downtown Beloit boasts early 20th-century architecture, seasonal artwork, and is all about charm and supporting local businesses.
 With more than 30 shops and 20 restaurants including an old-time candy shop offering homemade chocolates, retro candies and gourmet popcorn, you’ll have fun exploring!
-There are also several events that take place in downtown including a Spring and Fall Wine Walk.

 Paddle on Turtle Creek or the Rock River

 Paddling and kayaking in Beloit and the surrounding area is amazing!
 Beloit is halfway on the Rock River Trail and has beautiful landscape and wildlife—perfect for water sports.
 The Rock River Trail is a National Water Trail also offers 10 other trails to discover!
-It winds its through Wisconsin and Illinois, 11 scenic counties, and 41 charming communities.
+It winds its way through Wisconsin and Illinois, 11 scenic counties, and 41 charming communities.
 The trail is also utilized to promote recreational use and areas of scenic and historic interest and significance.

 Welty Environmental Center